StaryLOL/RuckConfigsTexuturePackLeaks/README.md

 wont be so speacial anymore

 so i decided since he made a video on it i might aswel leak his packs

+also i am doing this because he skidded snoopy's render